syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Row-Height-Customization.md

 dataGrid.HeaderRowHeight = 50;
 {% endhighlight %}

-### GridRowSizingOptions
+## GridRowSizingOptions

-SfDataGrid allows you to customize the grid row's height with various customizing options while AutoRowHeight by passing the `RowIndex` and `GridRowSizingOptions` as arguments to the `GetRowHeight` method.
+SfDataGrid allows you to customize the grid row's height with various customizing options while auto calculating the row height based on content using the `GridRowSizingOptions`.

+### Calculate Height based on certain columns

-SfDataGrid allows you to calculates the RowHeight include with hidden columns using [GridRowSizingOptions.CanIncludeHiddenColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridRowSizingOptions~CanIncludeHiddenColumns.html) and queried the row height exclude with certain columns using [GridRowSizingOptions.ExcludeColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridRowSizingOptions~ExcludeColumns.html) property.
+SfDataGrid allows you to calculate the RowHeight with exclude certain columns using `ExcludeColumns` property.

-The following code example illustrates this.
+The following code example illustrates calculating the height of the grid rows based on certain columns.
 {% highlight c# %}

  private void DataGrid_QueryRowHeight(object sender, QueryRowHeightEventArgs e) {
     GridRowSizingOptions options = new GridRowSizingOptions();
-    options.CanIncludeHiddenColumns = true;
     options.ExcludeColumns.Add("Description");
     options.ExcludeColumns.Add("CustomerID");
+    if (e.RowIndex == 0)
+    {
+        e.Height = 50;
+    }
+    else
+    {
+        e.Height = dataGrid.GetRowHeight(e.RowIndex, options);
+    }
+    e.Handled = true;
+}
+{% endhighlight %}

+### Calculate Height include with hidden columns

+SfDataGrid allows you to calculate the row height based on content by including/excluding the hidden columns using the `CanIncludeHiddenColumns` property.
+The following code example illustrates how to calculate Height include with hidden columns .
+{% highlight c# %}

+ private void DataGrid_QueryRowHeight(object sender, QueryRowHeightEventArgs e) {
+    GridRowSizingOptions options = new GridRowSizingOptions();
+    options.CanIncludeHiddenColumns = true;
     if (e.RowIndex == 0)
     {
         e.Height = 50;